 Aerial photograph and map collections

-The School has an extensive collection of aerial photographs that covers the majority of Australia, mostly from the 1960s onwards.
+The Centre has an extensive collection of aerial photographs that covers the majority of Australia, mostly from the 1960s onwards.
 The Map Library contains approximately 40,000 Australian and international maps, including topographic and geological series.

 A range of equipment exists for geographic field studies, especially in the subject areas of climatology, biogeography, geomorphology and soils.
 Equipment includes: